 Soprano Jennifer Gliere, from Cincinnati, Ohio, completed graduate work at the Eastman School of Music in Rochester, New York.
-She has been described as “a sensitive artist who knows how to turn a phrase while giving urgent meaning to the text.”
-She has appeared in recital and oratorio in Russia, Italy, Germany, Austria, and the United States.
-She has given two recital tours in Mexico, performing in live festivals and events around the country as well as giving masterclasses to several youth choirs and appearing in television and radio studios.
+Described as "a sensitive artist who knows how to turn a phrase while giving urgent meaning to the text," she has appeared in recital and oratorio in Russia, Italy, Germany, Austria, and the United States.
+She has given two recital tours in Mexico, performing in live festivals and events around the country as well as giving master classes to several youth choirs and appearing in television and radio studios.
 Recent highlights have included a recital tour to Russia and repertoire as diverse as a program of Barbara Strozzi chamber music and cantatas, Handel’s Ode for St. Cecilia’s Day, Mozart’s Coronation Mass, Rossini’s Stabat Mater, and Poulenc’s Gloria.
 She has been with Amor Artis for three seasons, soloing in Luigi Dallapiccola’s Canti di Prigionia, Bach’s Magnificat, Mendelssohn’s Te Deum, and Karl Jenkins’s The Armed Man: A Mass for Peace, among others.
-Equally at home on the concert and operatic stages, Ms. Gliere has garnered rave reviews in myriad roles, most notably for her portrayals of Suzel in Mascagni’s L’amico Fritz and Magda in Puccini’s La rondine, and the title role in the world premiere of Ophelia.
+Equally at home on the concert and operatic stages, Ms. Gliere has garnered rave reviews in myriad roles, most notably for her portrayals of Suzel in Mascagni's L'amico Fritz and Magda in Puccini's La rondine, and the title role in the world premiere of Ophelia.
 She sang Venere in Rossi’s Orfeo at the 2015 Boston Early Music Festival.
 She has also appeared recently with Bard Opera Theatre, the CUNY Festival Arts series, and New Opera New York.
-Favorite operatic credits at home and abroad include Le nozze di Figaro, La bohème, and L’elisir d’amore.
-Jennifer is indeed related to the Russian composer Reinhold Gliere.
-Relatives from Brazil, Moscow, and Berlin have all taken part in forming an extensive family tree and discovering the rich Gliere family history back to 1350.
+Favorite operatic credits at home and abroad include Le nozze di Figaro and La bohème.
+Upcoming engagements include Rossi's Orfeo as part of the Boston Early Music Festival, Norina in Don Pasquale, and a series of recitals in the Midwest.